 - Stage-focused pickup system for shaping your sound in the mix

-This model’s thin-line body gives the player incredible comfort, top-fret access, and a perfect sound for on-stage use.
+The Yamaha APX600’s thin-line body gives the player incredible comfort, top-fret access, and a perfect sound for on-stage use.

 The newly designed bracing maximizes the full potential of the body resonance for that whole, clear, and natural tone, without compromising much on the guitar’s durability.